Superfoods!

 Mathematics Focus:

-- Please make sure all school uniform and active wear is labelled.
+- Please make sure all school uniform is labelled.

 - Hear them read as often as possible.